Suggested links

 • Irritability

-Stage two of alcohol detox occurs within the 24 to 72-hour mark.
-During this phase of withdrawal, symptoms will begin to peak.
-In addition, some of the more severe withdrawal symptoms can begin to appear.
+Phase two of alcohol detox occurs within the 24 to 72-hour mark (i.e., 1-3 days).
+During phase two of withdrawals, symptoms will begin to peak.
+In addition, some of the more severe withdrawal symptoms can start to appear.

-Seizure risks are the highest during stage two.
+Seizure risks are the highest during phase two.
 In addition to seizures, prolonged sleep disturbances, mood changes, and fatigue can also be present.

 • Nausea